What is Hook's law?

 There is no permanent way in which we can modify or distort a spring’s state and the relevancy of Hooke’s Law is when only a particular amount of Force or distortion is involved.
 According to this, we will come across a lot of materials that will actually deviate from the Law, and this is because of extreme Elastic limits.
-Newton’s Law of Static Equilibrium and Hooke's Law are sometimes found to be compatible with each other and with the help of this, the relationships between stress and strain for complex objects, can be accurately traced.
+Newton’s Law of Static Equilibrium and Hooke's Law is sometimes found to be compatible with each other and with the help of this, the relationships between stress and strain for complex objects can be accurately traced.

 The relation is based on certain inherent properties.